 Some people might run a mile with the prospect of painting their own home, but it needn’t be so daunting!
 This post will give you 5 quick and easy painting tips.
 Painting is one of the cheapest ways of upgrading your interior design.
 Using the simple tips below you can become a confident painter in no time!

 Here’s a checklist of what you will need, from your DIY store.
 I’ve bought most of mine from B&Q

 - Polyfilla or equivalent

 - Masking tape

 - Your chosen paint (Pamble Green by Avko Interiorused in this post)

 1. PREPARE YOUR WALLS

-The first and foremost step is to prepare your walls the the day before.
+The first and foremost step of the 5 quick and easy painting tips is to prepare your walls the day before.
 That means getting out the sanding block and the Polyfilla.